 - Increased water amount to flush the toxins.

 All these food options will help neutralize the bile production system in the liver and promotes healthy liver health.

 Cholestasis is a temporary health condition usually detected during the last trimester of pregnancy.
 However, it may adversely affect the expectant mother and newborn baby if the symptoms are not treated correctly.

-If you are also planning for a pregnancy or IVF procedure, Aastha Fertility Experts will help you with a healthy pregnancy.
+If you are also planning for a pregnancy or IVF procedure, Our IVF Specialist at Aastha Fertility will help you with a healthy pregnancy.
 Our healthcare providers will guide you about all the steps you can take to prevent ICP and promote a healthy pregnancy.

 Schedule your appointment now to get more details.